matuteiglesias/journal/content/Business/2025-04-18_Developed_Strategic_Initiatives_for_Business_Growt.md

 - Discussed collaboration strategies for solo developers to partner with marketers for effective product distribution, highlighting models like affiliate programs and revenue sharing.
 - Outlined the FlowFarm model for creating cash-generating apps through a structured approach involving FlowMaster, FlowPower, and a seller loop.
 - Developed a 4-week battle plan for launching FlowPower, detailing weekly goals and tasks for development and marketing.
-- Examined the [[strategy]] of offering early access to MVPs to enhance user engagement and community involvement.
+- Examined the strategy of offering early access to MVPs to enhance user engagement and community involvement.
 - Introduced the AutoFlow feature for generating [[AI]] workflows in YAML, focusing on user-friendly design and potential enhancements.
-- Discussed [[strategic planning]] for an [[AI]] [[workflow]] engine, emphasizing value creation, market positioning, and revenue generation.
+- Discussed strategic planning for an [[AI]] workflow engine, emphasizing value creation, market positioning, and revenue generation.
-- Analyzed the benefits of open sourcing FlowPower for community growth and product [[strategy]].
+- Analyzed the benefits of open sourcing FlowPower for community growth and product strategy.

 ### Achievements
 - Clarified various business strategies and models for product development and marketing.